SAL responds to rent cap consultation

 SAL has submitted a response to Pauline McNeill MSP’s consultation on introducing a Member’s Bill in the Scottish Parliament to place a blanket restriction on private rented sector (PRS) rent increases.

-Read the SAL response (members please remember to log in so that you can download documents).
+Read the SAL response (members please remember to log in to download documents).

 We have argued that the proposals will have a number of serious unintended consequences including higher and more frequent rent increases and will lead to a shortage in the supply of much needed PRS accommodation resulting in homelessness.